 Selling land fast sounds simple: post a listing, wait for calls, accept an offer.
-In reality, land buyers (and lenders, if financing is involved) move quickly only when the basics are clear.
-A few common mistakes can turn a "quick sale" into weeks or months of delays—especially when access is unclear, zoning doesn't match expectations, boundaries are uncertain, or the property is marketed to the wrong audience.
+In reality, land buyers — and lenders, if financing is involved — move quickly only when the basics are clear.
+According to the National Association of Realtors' 2025 Land Market Survey, vacant land transactions take a median 116 days from listing to close (vs 80 days for residential), and 31% of land deals fall through versus 17% of residential — almost double the failure rate.
+The root cause is consistent: a few avoidable mistakes turn a "quick sale" into weeks or months of delays — unclear access, zoning that doesn't match expectations, uncertain boundaries, or marketing to the wrong audience.
+Land lenders compound the problem because most banks won't lend on raw land at all (only ~9% of small-bank portfolios per FDIC 2024 data), so even cash-buyer transactions need cleaner due-diligence packages than typical residential deals.
 Below are the fast land sale mistakes that most often cost time, along with practical fixes that keep deals moving.

 Bad Access: "It's Nearby" Isn't the Same as Legal Access

 One of the fastest ways to kill momentum is vague access.
 Buyers ask one simple question: Can a vehicle legally reach the property year-round?
-If the answer is "kind of" or "I think so," expect delays.
+If the answer is "kind of" or "I think so," expect 30-90 days of delay while a title company researches recorded easements, surveys the access strip, or negotiates with adjacent landowners.
+Landlocked parcels — those without legal road access under the doctrine of necessity (see Restatement (Third) of Property: Servitudes § 2.15) — sell for an estimated 30-50% discount versus comparable parcels with recorded ingress/egress, per the American Society of Farm Managers and Rural Appraisers (2024 Rural Land Trends report).

 What goes wrong